Amish are plugged-in to the economy in numerous ways

 Most Amish homes have a garden, and Amish produce large amounts of their own food for canning.
 However, Amish will buy food and other household amenities—paper towels, disposable diapers, medicine and health items, etc—at stores as well.

-Amish businesses market themselves locally, nationally, and worldwide
+Amish businesses market themselves locally & nationally

 In addition to interacting with the economy as consumers, Amish also provide products and services to both their own Amish markets and non-Amish, or English, markets.
 The scope of their businesses can even reach far beyond their local communities to the nation as a whole, and even overseas.